-Estate planning is the act of preparing for the transfer of a person's wealth and assets after his or her death.
+Estate Planning also known as Inheritance Tax Planning is the act of preparing for the transfer of a person's wealth and assets after his or her death.
 Assets, life insurance, pensions, property, cars, personal belongings, and debts are all part of one's estate.

 Believe it or not, you have an estate.
 In fact, nearly everyone does.
 Your estate is comprised of everything you own — your car, home, other property, bank and savings accounts, investments, life insurance, furniture, personal possessions.
 No matter how large or how modest, everyone has an estate and something in common — you can’t take it with you when you die.